 However, WordPress doesn’t (and, can’t, without a great feat of engineering) automatically create these empty index files in newly created folders, or folders it doesn’t know about.
-That means that, any custom folders you create (or which are created by other processes) expose you to risk of directory traversal attacks4.
+That means that any custom folders you create (or which are created by other processes) expose you to the risk of directory traversal attacks4.

 We’ve also got no easy way of knowing what, or where, all of your custom folders are – especially when plugins may create many folders in different locations, which frequently don’t contain empty index files to prevent exploration.

 Because we can’t account for all of the folders on the server, this is far from a comprehensive or effective technique.

 To really address the problem, we need to look at some bigger challenges.